DJCubed12/pi-cam/README.md

 nohup python streaming_server.py > error.log &
 ```

-This will host a website on port `8000` that serves the live camera feed, previously recorded videos, and a viewer for said videos.
+This will host a website on port `8000` (unless changed in `pi-cam.ini`) that serves the live camera feed, previously recorded videos, and a viewer for these videos.
+The website will be available at `http://<Pi's IP address>:<Port>`.

 The automatic recorder within the streaming server saves files to `recordings/`.
 As this folder will fill up with large files, it is necessary to delete old ones every so often.